Introduction

 Before we dive into the fixes, understand why this is critical:

-Yet, only 25.7% of businesses have a fully optimized Google Business Profile.
+* Yet, only 25.7% of businesses have a fully optimized Google Business Profile.
+This gap presents a significant opportunity for businesses willing to invest in local SEO.

 ❌ Problem #1: Incomplete Google Business Profile